DarkSharpness/Koishi/docs/about.md

 # About DarkSharpness Mx Compiler Project

+A compiler, written in C++, which can Mx language source code to RISCV assembly.

 ## Frontend

 We use anltr4 to generate the lexer and parser for the mx language.
 The grammar is defined in `src/antlr4/MxLexer.g4` and `src/antlr4/MxParser.g4`.